Lead Generation VS Brand Identity – Is Patience A Virtue?

 Speak to most business owners or sales managers and they’ll simply state ‘we want more leads’.
 However, there’s a right way and wrong way of generating leads and if it comes at the expense of being able to build a sustainable and reputable brand, then some techniques should be avoided at all costs.

 So, what exactly is lead generation and brand building?
 And are these two marketing techniques exclusive or can one complement the other?
 Read on to find out…

 Lead Generation Defined

 Lead generation is how a business attracts customer attention.
-Generally speaking, lead generation is achieved through advertising and marketing.
+Lead generation is achieved through advertising and marketing.
 In essence, you are boosting a potential customer’s interest in your products or service with the aim of prompting them to make a purchase or seek further information.
 Methods of lead generation include a company website, radio and TV adverts, flyers, billboard adds, face to face meetings, social media and trade shows to name a few.